bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-get-content.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter requirements not specified
+- parameter requirements are not specified
 - examples are missing
 - success response is missing
 - error response is missing